April 20, 2026

 A California employee in a consultation about an employer retaliation case

-The questions below come up most often from employees in situations like yours.
-If yours is not listed here, reach out to us directly.
-A free case evaluation is the fastest way to get a straight answer about your specific circumstances.
+These questions come up most often from employees in situations like yours.
+If yours is not listed here, a free case evaluation from Frontier Law Center is the fastest way to get a straight answer about your specific circumstances.

 Can I Be Fired for Just Consulting With an Employment Attorney?

-No, consulting with an attorney counts as a step toward protected legal activity.
+No. In fact, consulting with an attorney counts as a step toward protected legal activity.
 California law protects that process entirely.
-If your employer took adverse action against you specifically because you sought legal counsel, they may face liability for that retaliation.
-And if your treatment changed right after your employer found out you spoke with an attorney, that connection is worth exploring with our team.
+If your employer took adverse action against you specifically because you sought legal counsel, they may face additional liability for that retaliation.
+And if your treatment changed right after your employer found out you spoke with an attorney, that connection is worth exploring.

 What If My Employer Gives a Different Reason for Firing Me?

 Employers often cite a neutral reason for a termination, such as a policy violation, a performance issue, or a restructuring.
 Attorneys call this pretext.
 However, California law lets employees challenge that stated reason when the real motivation was retaliatory.
-For example, timing, inconsistent enforcement of company policies, and a shift in treatment that follows a protected action can all help show that retaliation drove the decision, not a legitimate business reason.
+For example, timing, inconsistent enforcement of company policies, and a shift in treatment that closely follows a protected action can all help show that retaliation drove the decision rather than a legitimate business reason.

 Can My Employer Cut My Hours or Change My Schedule in Retaliation for a Lawsuit?

-Yes, and this is one of the most overlooked forms of retaliation.
+Yes, and this is one of the most overlooked forms of retaliation under California employment law.
 Reduced hours, schedule changes, or reassignment to less desirable duties can all qualify as adverse employment actions when they follow a protected activity.
-Additionally, retaliation does not require a termination.
-If your company made your job meaningfully worse after you filed a claim, that matters under California employment law.
+Additionally, retaliation does not require a termination to be actionable.
+If your company made your job meaningfully worse after you filed a claim, that change matters legally.

 If I Already Left the Company, Can I Still File a Retaliation Claim?